Measuring for Curtains

 How to Measure the Width

-We recommend that your pole or track should be between 15cm and 30cm wider than the window, to maximise the light!
+We recommend that your pole or track should be between 15cm and 30cm wider than the window, and approximately 15cm higher than the window, to maximise the light!

 For this, it is important to note that all of our ready made curtains are priced per pair, the sizes stated on our website are for the width and drop of each curtain panel and there are 2 of these curtains this size in each pack.